finnianr/Eiffel-Loop/doc/Contents.md

 			log.exit
 		end
 ````
 Note that each logged routine must start and finish with a paired call to enter_with_args and exit and that the first argument to enter_with_args matches the name of the routine.
 The log object maintains a logging call stack.
 A call to enter_with_args pushes a new routine onto the stack and exit pops the entry.
-The second argument is of type [ARRAY [ANY](https://www.eiffel.org/files/doc/static/trunk/libraries/base/array_chart.html)] and is used to log any routine arguments.
+The second argument is of type [https://www.eiffel.org/files/doc/static/trunk/libraries/base/array_chart.html](ARRAY [ANY]) and is used to log any routine arguments.
 Routine enter_with_args calls the out function from the universal ancestor class `ANY` for each of the array items and lists them each on a separate line as argument (1), argument (2) etc.

 **Comment on Java**